 CDBG funds, Town of Huntington and not for profits are leveraged funds that provide additional services to low- and moderate-income individuals/families throughout the Town of Huntington.
 The Town's senior center, sidewalk improvements and park improvements are all examples of increasing public facilities for this group.
-The Huntington Opportunity Resource Center which is the place of business for the Family Service League, provided programs and services to a total of approximately 2000 unduplicated individuals in program year 2021
+The Huntington Opportunity Resource Center which is the place of business for the Family Service League, provided programs and services to a total of approximately 3225 unduplicated individuals in program year 2023.

-The Town continues to work with Suffolk County to provide a multitude of services to low- and moderate-income individuals out of the Agency's Huntington Opportunity Resource Center located in Huntington Station.
+The Town continues to work with Suffolk County in seaking affordable housing opportunites through the Counties 72H program which provides tax liened properties to a municipality for the purposes of developing affordable housing.
+The town also works with the County to provide a multitude of services to low- and moderate-income individuals out of the Agency's Huntington Opportunity Resource Center located in Huntington Station.

-The Town of Huntington participates with Long Island Coalition for the Homeless in development of a continuum care strategy.
+The Town of Huntington participates with Suffolk County and the Long Island Coalition for the Homeless in development of a continuum of care strategy.